-Caroline Flack And Boyfriend Andrew Brady Relationship Details Revealed: From How They Met To Their Engagement
+Caroline Flack and Andrew Brady: Relationship Details Revealed Including How They Met To Their Engagement

-Love Island presenter Caroline has had many beautiful ex-boyfriends including Harry Styles and Sam Smith’s manager, Jack Street.
+Caroline Flack and fiancé Andrew Brady haven't had an easy relationship - here's everything you need to know from their age gap, split and getting back together.

-Caroline Flack – who recently opened up about her ex-boyfriends – is happily in a relationship and engaged to Andrew Brady.
+Caroline Flack – who fully opened up about her ex-boyfriends in 2018 – has had an up and down relationship with fiancé Andrew Brady.

-A complete shock romance, the Love Island presenter and The Apprentice contestant have gone from strength to strength - even recently buying an adorable puppy Ruby together!
+A complete shock romance to begin with, the Love Island presenter and The Apprentice contestant went from strength to strength, from getting engaged, moving in together and buying their adorable pup.
+This was followed by a shock split and a quick reconciliation.

 So how did Caroline and Andrew meet?
-And what are the wedding plans?
-Here’s everything you need to know about the happy couple:
+And why did they split?
+Here’s everything you need to know about the couple:

 > Caroline Flack Hits Out At Former Love Island Contestants